Transforming the global school system was the topic of discussion in a large Zoom meeting in which I recently participated.

 Flexner was authorized by the US Congress and funded by the Carnegie Foundation to go around to every single medical school in the country.

-He found that most doctors were taught using a simple apprenticeship method which boiled down to ‘watch the old guy and do what he did.’
+He found that most doctors were taught using the apprenticeship method which boiled down to ‘watch the old guy; do what he does.’

 In his report Flexner pointed out how few of those schools taught biology, which is the basic science that constrains what should be considered plausible in medical practice.